What are Cards for Fair Credit?

 - The amount of credit you owe currently

-- How many accounts you have and how long
+- How many accounts do you have, and how long

 - The number of loans you currently have